Alabama Disabled Veteran Benefits

 - Coordinate with the school's financial-aid office so the award applies against actual tuition owed, and mind the age-26 start deadline for children.

-Sources State Veterans Affairs · the Governor's office
+Sources State Veterans Affairs · the 2026 Guard education law

 State Veterans' Homes & long-term care